forumsbot/privacy-policy/README.md

 # Forums - Privacy Policy

 This privacy policy lists the terms you accept when you start using Forums systems and services.
-Any or more of these terms may be modified, edited or removed with or without notice.x
+Any or more of these terms may be modified, edited or removed with or without notice.

 ### 1) Terminology: